Newton Abbot Museum - Exploring the Architecture of a Market Town

 Newton Abbot Museum, Newton's Place, Wolborough Street, Newton Abbot, Devon, TQ12 1JQ

-Newton Abbot has been a market town for many hundreds of years and St Leonard's Tower is our most well-known architectural feature.
+Newton Abbot has been a market town for many hundreds of years and St Leonard's Tower is our most well-known architectural feature, which dates to the 1200s.

 Explore Newton Abbot's medieval tower as you immerse yourself in 800 years of history.

-The tower of St. Leonard dates to the 1200s.
-On Weds 17th and Sat 20th we will be opening the doors and welcoming visitors in for a tour of the tower, between 10:00 and 1pm.
+On Wednesday 17th and Saturday 20th we will be opening the doors and welcoming visitors in for a tour of the tower.
 There is also a video tour showing what it is like upstairs.
 Free entry!

-Thanks to Brickideas, you can get stuck in and help to build a model of the tower.
+Thanks to Brickideas, you can get stuck in and help to build a model of St Leonard’s Clock Tower, using Lego!

 Step back in time and meet the Tudor Lady Katherine, mother to the famous explorer Sir Walter Raleigh.
-Immerse yourself in history by talking to a costumed interpreter, researcher and author of ‘A Woman of Noble Wit’ and her newest publication ‘The Dartington Bride’.
+Immerse yourself in history by talking to a costumed interpreter, researcher, and author of ‘A Woman of Noble Wit’, ‘The Dartington Bride’ and her newest publication ‘Mistress of Dartington Hall’.

 Newton Abbot Museum, Newton's Place, Wolborough Street, Newton Abbot, Devon, TQ12 1JQ